 “I knew all too well how scary his striking was.
 The night before the weigh-ins, I was so scared that I couldn’t sleep.

 “After the match, I felt such a release.
 It felt great to show how much I’d grown as an athlete in the three years between our two matches.”

-That gave the 29-year-old the chance to step up a level and make his debut in the world’s largest martial arts organization as part of a quartet of Pancrase World Champion vs. Shooto World Champion match-ups.
+That massive victory gave Tetsuka the chance to step up a level, and he made his debut in the world’s largest martial arts organization at ONE: CENTURY PART II in October 2019.

-”I want to be an athlete who makes people shiver in excitement when I perform.”
+”I want to be an athlete who makes people shiver in excitement when I perform,” he says.